Timitan/Project_handwash/README.md

 Contains the following subfolders:
 ├── images                   # Folder for images
     /antiseptic.png          # Image for antiseptic upgrade
-    /bg5.png                 # Image for the background
+    /bg.png                  # Image for the background
-    /faucet.png              # Image of the faucet for the water upgrade /germ7.gif               # Image of the germs on the main page /hand.png                # Image of the hand on the landing page /hand2.png               # Image of the hand on the main page /handSanitizer.jpg       # Image of the hand sanitizer upgrade /handicon.png            # Image of a hand icon /liquidSoap.png          # Image for the liquid soap upgrade /rubbingAlcohol.png      # Image for the rubbing alcohol upgrade /shop1.png               # Image for the shop button icon /soap.jpeg               # Image for the bar soap upgrade /soap.jpg                # Image for the bar soap upgrade ├── research                 # Folder for the research in the upgrade descriptions /Handwashing_Facts.docx  # A Document for the research done ├── sounds                   # Folder for sounds
+    /faucet.png              # Image of the faucet for the water upgrade /germ.gif                # Image of the germs on the main page /hand.png                # Image of the hand on the landing page /hand2.png               # Image of the hand on the main page /handSanitizer.jpg       # Image of the hand sanitizer upgrade /handicon.png            # Image of a hand icon /liquidSoap.png          # Image for the liquid soap upgrade /rubbingAlcohol.png      # Image for the rubbing alcohol upgrade /shop.png                # Image for the shop button icon /soap.jpeg               # Image for the bar soap upgrade /soap.jpg                # Image for the bar soap upgrade /radiation.png			 # Image of the radiation bottle upgrade ├── research                 # Folder for the research in the upgrade descriptions /Handwashing_Facts.docx  # A Document for the research done ├── sounds                   # Folder for sounds